luizmanke/forgotify/libs/database-tools/README.md

 make all
 ```

-## How to clean the workspace
+## Cleaning the workspace

-Stop containers, remove containers and remove the docker image:
+Stop containers, remove containers, and remove the docker image:

 ```sh
 make clean